mcabbott/TransmuteDims.jl/README.md

 @btime reshape($A, (10,20,1,30));        #  34.479 ns (1 allocation: 80 bytes)
 ```

-Finally, there is also an eager variant, which tries always to return a `DenseArray`, copying data if necessary.
+Finally, there is also an eager variant, which tries always to return a `DenseArray`.
+This will similarly un-wrap `Transpose` etc, and prefers to reshape if possible, copying data only when necessary.
 It uses [Strided.jl](https://github.com/Jutho/Strided.jl) to speed this up, when possible, so should be faster than Base's `permutedims`:

 ```julia